Dipakxettri/CollageTraining/README.md

 # CollageTraning
-Codes and Assignments Of Nepathya colledge trainings.
+Codes and Assignments Of Nepathya collage trainings.